 Power Connector

 The 3-prong power connector on the rear panel of the ohmmeter is for the application of AC power to the instrument.
 The mating power cord is included with the instrument at time of purchase.
-Refer to Chapter 1 for available voltages and safety precautions.

 HLC Relay Terminal